A. Accounting Framework

 The Company is subject to income taxes in numerous jurisdictions.
 Significant judgement is required in determining the worldwide provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Company recognizes liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
+As per IAS 12, the liabilities include any penalties and interests that could be associated to the tax audit issue.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will influence the income tax and deferred tax provisions in the period in which such determination is made.

 The Company’s exposure to litigation with third parties and non-compliance:

 The estimated future costs of demobilization are reviewed on a regular basis and adjusted when appropriate.
-Nevertheless, considering the long term expiry date of the obligation, these costs are subject to uncertainty.
-Indeed, cost estimates can vary in response to many factors, including for example new demobilization techniques, the own Company’s experience on demobilization operations, future changes in laws and regulations, and timing of demobilization operation.
+Nevertheless, considering the long-term expiry date of the obligations, these costs are subject to uncertainty.
+Indeed, cost estimates can vary in response to many factors, including for example new demobilization techniques, the Company’s own experience on demobilization operations, future changes in laws and regulations, and timing of demobilization operation.